A sugar free low carb chocolate fudge that’s made with a secret ingredient. With only 1 gram carb per square, it’s the perfect treat for a keto diet.

 I’m not a fan of processed American cheese, either.
 Next time, I will work in some cream cheese or other soft cheese.
 I’ve made a peanut butter fudge using cream cheese and it was amazing.

 If you love peanut butter, be sure to check out my cream cheese peanut butter fudge recipe.
 You’ll be so happy you did.
+And, if you’d like another chocolate based recipe, take a look at the keto fudge.

 Low Carb Chocolate Fudge Recipe Made with Cheese